 The Primary Science Quality Mark is an award scheme to enable primary schools across the UK to evaluate, strengthen and celebrate their science provision.
 Schools can achieve bronze, silver and gold awards.

-At Marlborough Infants School, we are proud to have achieved the silver award which we gained in July 2015.
+At Marlborough Infants School, we are proud to have achieved the Silver Award which we gained in July 2015.
+In 2019 we hope to be awarded with the Gilt Award.

 The Primary Science Quality Mark has the following aims: